 The renewal process is scheduled to take approximately 10 years, with each of the five phases (0-4) aligned to fall between Congressional move cycles.
 Phases 1-4 of the project will require that affected wings of the building be vacated.
 Members and their staffs will remain in the upper campus, while some Committee and support staff will relocate to the Ford House Office Building or the O'Neill Federal Building.

-Phase 0 began after the 2014 election and has a low impact on building occupants.
-This phase includes installing building utilities, primarily in the basement and the moat area of the courtyard.
-This will enable future work to connect to the new systems, minimizing shutdowns and disturbances.
+Phase 0 began after the 2014 election and had a low impact on building occupants.
+This phase included installing building utilities, primarily in the basement and the moat area of the courtyard.
+This enables future work to connect to the new systems, minimizing shutdowns and disturbances.

 Phases 1-4 impact a quarter of the building, one side at a time, starting with the west wing in 2017 (New Jersey Avenue) followed by the north wing, east wing and concluding with the south wing.
-Members in the Cannon Building will not be relocated until December 2016 in advance of the Phase 1 construction.
+Members in the Cannon Building's Phase 1 construction zone were relocated in December 2016 prior to the start of Phase 1 construction.
 Construction activities are expected to take place during normal business hours, with the noisiest work activities occurring after business hours.